akaliutau/inventory-system/README.md

 ##### Front-end Server:

-- run ``npm start`` from /inventory-ui directory, this will compile the React app and automatically launch it in the browser
+- run ``npm start`` from /inventory-ui directory, this will compile the React app and automatically launch it in the browser on the URL localhost:3000

-Server will start on localhost:3000 address